days

 When we are healthy, all of these microorganisms peacefully coexist, and the gut is in a balanced state.
 However, when something disturbs the balance, our bodies are left susceptible to illness.
 Researchers have identified correlations between an out-of-balance gut microbiome and several medical conditions including cardiovascular disease, diabetes, depression, obesity and colorectal cancer.

-Benefits of a Healthy Gut Microbiome
+Benefits Of A Healthy Gut Microbiome

 Evidence suggests that the gut functions as a foundation for the health of the rest of the body.
 A healthy gut can lead to a healthy body.